 Please click the button below to send your search enquiry to us and we will be in touch with you shortly.

 The NorthTec Council is the governance body for the polytechnic.
 The Council provides oversight for the financial management and operational performance of NorthTec ensuring that NorthTec achieves its objectives, maintains the quality of the its programme delivery and meets the obligations imposed upon it by central government through the Tertiary Education Commission.
-The NorthTec Council currently consists of four ministerial appointees and four independent appointees.
+The NorthTec Council currently consists of four ministerial appointees and three independent appointees.

 For further information please contact the Governance Administrator via email at email@example.com